travelaudience/kubernetes-nexus/docs/usage/using-nexus-with-sbt.md

 }
 ```

-For sbt 1.x one should disable gigahorse setting because of a (issue)[https://github.com/sbt/sbt/issues/3570] with GCloud hosting Nexus
+For sbt 1.x one should disable gigahorse setting because of [this issue](https://github.com/sbt/sbt/issues/3570) with GCloud hosting Nexus
 ```
 updateOptions := updateOptions.value.withGigahorse(false),
 ```